-Too many sunscreen ingredients to even consider.
-SPF numbers are to let you know how long you can stay in the sun without burning.
+Too many sunscreen ingredients to even consider, right?
+The SPF numbers are to let you know how long you can stay in the sun without burning.
 If it takes 15 minutes for someone to burn, the best sunblock of SPF 15 will allow up to 15 times longer in the sun without burning.
-Most doctors recommend a good face sunscreen of SPF of 15 or higher and the available levels are from 2 to 60.
+Most doctors recommend a good face sunscreen of SPF of 15 or higher.
+Available levels range from 2 to 60.
 SPF 50 may only provide 1% to 2% more protection than SPF 30.

 There are really only two ways that a sunscreen can protect the skin.
 This is achieved through a mineral or chemical barrier.
 Mineral sunscreens can use zinc oxide or titanium dioxide that create a physical barrier to protect your skin from the sun's UV rays.
 Chemical sunscreens use chemicals such as oxybenzone and avobenzone.

 Truly, your best options is to cover up and minimize sun exposure.
 Yes, the sun does have its benefits such as a good dose of Vitamin D3, but too much can cause unwanted skin issues.

 If you're planning on swimming you'll want to have a good sunscreen that is "waterproof" or "water resistant."

 The best sunscreens that are deemed "waterproof" should give about 80 minutes of protection in the water.
 A "water resistant" sunblock lotion should give about 40 minutes of protection.

 Organic Sunscreen - Organic sunscreens don't contain unhealthy synthetic chemicals or sun filters.
 You can choose a mineral sunscreen that protects your skin with zinc oxide or titanium dioxide.